Dutch Software Development starting salaries versus others

-Often we are asked about the benefits of becoming a software developer.
+Often we are asked about the benefits of becoming a software developer and why people should learn to code.
 We offer many reasons.
 Firstly, it’s one of the most exciting and fastest growing industries in the world.
 Secondly, with a skills gap looming for every continent, it offers work all around the globe.
 There are many other reasons, but one that really stands out is software development starting salaries.

 A common thread has been emerging over recent years.
 Software Development starting salaries are quickly passing out what’s on offer from other industries.
 This is because the demand for these workers is so high.
 At present, it is estimated that between 500,000 and 900,000 ICT (Information and Communications Technology) roles will go unfilled by 2020 in Europe alone.
 We’ve reported before that up to 3,000 ICT roles go unfilled each month in the Netherlands, and only last week, we told you how 33% of Dutch employers are finding it difficult to hire ICT staff.

 We’ve decided to have a look at software development starting salaries in comparison with other industries within the Netherlands.

 Because the demand for software developers is so huge, wages have really been climbing in recent years.
 According to Centraal Planbureau (CPB), the average income in the Netherlands is currently circa €37,500.

 Glassdoor.com tells us that the average salary for a software developer in the Netherlands is €53,164 per annum.
 A quick glance at Payscale.com indicates that the average starting salary for a software developer in the Netherlands is €36,000.